MRI scan

 Certain proteins found in the brain that are associated with Alzheimer’s disease (AD) and other neurodegenerative diseases (ND) can now be detected in the blood many years before the onset of symptoms.
 A study funded by donors to our Foundation is testing whether it is possible to detect these proteins in the blood of people with varying degrees of risk for AD and other diseases, including Parkinson’s disease (PD), Lewy Body Dementia (LBD) and Frontotemporal Dementia (FTD).
 The ability to monitor and track these protein markers in people before symptoms begin is critical for early detection and treatment.

 Just like when doctors suggest ways for people to lower their cholesterol (e.g., exercise, dietary changes, prescription drugs, or supplements) and then use cholesterol blood test values (like LDL, HDL and triglycerides) to assess the effectiveness of those interventions, our team is developing (as Dr. Richard Isaacson likes to say) a "cholesterol test for the brain".
 However, instead of looking at LDL, HDL and other cholesterol markers, we test for more than 120 novel brain proteins in our Boca Raton, FL laboratory.
-We can use these new tests to measure the effect of the risk reduction interventions that our participants may receiver as part of their personal clinical care.
-One day, we aim to develop recommendations for people with a family history of AD, PD, LBD and FTD, which may reduce their risk of developing ND, then evaluate the effectiveness of treatment using these early detection methods.
-Based on these test results, we hope clinicans can then refine, or "fine-tune" a personalized treatment plan based on response (or lack thereof), ushering in the era of true personalized preventative brain health.
+We can use these new tests to measure the effect of the risk reduction interventions that our participants may receive as part of their external clinical care.
+Our aim is to create tests that clinicans can use to evaluate the effectiveness of their interventions and then refine, or "fine-tune," a personalized treatment plan, ushering in the era of true personalized preventative brain health.

 Our team has used observational “N-of-1” trials (or single participant studies) that consider an individual person when evaluating the effectiveness of different interventions on ND risk.
 Using the person as the sole unit of observation, the impact of various interventions, such as lifestyle changes (e.g., exercise, nutrition, stress reduction) as well as certain drugs, vitamins or supplements used for other medical conditions (e.g., diabetes, high cholesterol, peri-menopause, depression, high blood pressure), can be measured based on the change in blood-based markers of ND.
 Observing biomarkers both before and after various lifestyle and medical changes allows our research team to cost-effectively understand the biological impact of these interventions on AD and other ND pathology rather than by using tests that are riskier, more cumbersome, and costlier- such as lumbar punctures and brain imaging scans.